ashrestha11/stock-viz/README.md

 ### creating metrics
 - count by range (hourly, daily, weekly and monthly) of top 10 or 20
 - % change in

+This version of the Google Sheets API has a limit of 500 requests per 100 seconds per project, and 100 requests per 100 seconds per user.
+Limits for reads and writes are tracked separately.